benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

 "pseudo-preemptive threads" (or "activities" for people who prefer fewer syllables).

-- Event handling. (~All GUI frameworks; esp.
-JavaScript)
-  - Strength: Simple.
-Great for basic interaction patterns.
-  - Weakness: Starvation; "callback hell".
-- (Preemptive) Threads. (~All systems; interestingly not JavaScript)
-  - Strength: Write each task using non-interactive control flow.
+### Processes

+Conceptually processes are very similar to threads.
+The only difference (which happens to have profound consequences) is that all the threads in an application can access the same memory, whereas processes all have their own memory space.

+- Strength: Strong concurrency bug resistance.
-  - Weakness: Concurrency bugs galore (races, deadlocks, etc.).
+- Weakness: No shared state!!!

+In practice processes are not a very good primitive for implementing tasks in interactive applications.

+Interesting tangent: "web workers" are a new and evolving part of the web browser programming ecosystem.
+They are more like processes than threads.

+### Coroutines

 - Coroutines. (.NET async/await, JavaScript generators/promises)
   - Strength: A sliver of threads' natural control flow.
   - Weakness: Same as event handlers; just pushed back a bit.

+  - .NET async/await
+  - JavaScript generators/promises

+### Cooperative Threads

 - Cooperative threads.
 Like threads, with yield
   - Strength: More like threads than coroutines in programming style.
   - Weakness: Where should the yields go???

-- Processes.
-Isolated threads.
-  - Strength: Strong concurrency bug resistance.
-  - Weakness: Most applications want shared state.
+### Functional Reactive Programming

 - Functional reactive programming.
 Wacky.
   - Strength: Solid formal model.
   - Weakness: Lots of practical questions; still a research topic.

-- Event handling.

-- Threads.

-- Coroutines.
-  - .NET async/await
-  - JavaScript generators/promises

-- Cooperative threads.

-- Processes.

-- Functional reactive programming.
+## Pseudo-Preemptive Threads (Activities)